 • Bring 6 cups of water and the chicken legs to boil.
 As foam builds, skim the top with a slotted spoon.

-• In the meantime, mix the ground poultry, grated onion, 1/2 cup water, 1/4 cup oil, matzo meal, ground cumin, 1/4 tsp turmeric, salt, pepper, and chickpea powder.
+• In the meantime, mix the ground chicken (or turkey or beef), grated onion, 1/2 cup water, 1/4 cup oil, matzo meal, ground cumin, 1/4 teaspoon turmeric, salt, pepper, and chickpea powder.
 Mix thoroughly without over-mixing.
-The mixture should be soft and elastic.
+The mixture should feel soft and elastic.

 Video